OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 		ExecStartPost=/usr/sbin/setcap -r <python interpreter with full path>

-- if the `<process-name>`.profile file exist in /etc/firejail/ it will automatically be loaded.
+- If the `<process-name>`.profile file exist in /etc/firejail/, it will automatically be loaded.

-- It is recommended that you initially use the "--noprofile" option and verity the daemon is running under the expected user and group.
+- It is recommended that you initially use the "--noprofile" option and verify the daemon is running under the expected user and group.
 You can check this with the command:  **ps \-eo uid,gid,args | grep process-name** .

 - **Symbolic links** are not supported, use the full link of the process, in the case of python /usr/bin/python is a link to /usr/bin/python2.7, use /usr/bin/python2.7